ICCSSE/CASCON2025/tracks/workshops.md

     <p><span style="font-weight: 400;">NOTE</span></p>
     <ol>
     <li style="font-weight: 400;"><span style="font-weight: 400;">The workshop proposals will be published in the proceedings after a peer review.</span></li>
-    <li style="font-weight: 400;"><span style="font-weight: 400;">The organisers of the accepted Workshop based on invited talk will have the opportunity to write a 2-page summary of the activities and findings after the workshop is completed.
+    <li style="font-weight: 400;"><span style="font-weight: 400;">The organisers of the accepted workshop based on invited talk and pabel discussions will have the opportunity to write a 2-page summary of the activities and findings after the workshop is completed.
 This document will be published in the proceedings after a peer review.</span></li>
     <li style="font-weight: 400;"><span style="font-weight: 400;">Accepted workshop papers can be published in the proceedings and submitted for inclusion to IEEE Xplore.
 This will depend on the discretion of each workshop organizer.
 Papers must thus be in the same format as the conference proceedings and may not be more than 6 pages in length.
 All papers must be reviewed by an International Technical Program Committee with a minimum of 3 reviews per paper.</span></li>
     </ol>